Ainu people: Religion

 Traditional dances are performed at ceremonies and banquets.
 Dancing is a part of the newly organized cultural festivals, and it is even done privately in daily life.

 Funerals

-When a person dies, their soul is thought to travel through the hearth of Kamuy Fuchi, the goddess of fire, to the afterlife.
+When a person dies, their soul is thought to travel through the hearth of Kamuy-huci, the goddess of fire, to the afterlife.
 Burial customs included dressing the deceased in ceremonial clothing and surrounding them with their treasured possessions, which were intentionally broken to release their spirits.
 Funerals also included prayers and offerings to the fire kamuy, as well as verse laments expressing wishes for a smooth journey to the next world.
 Sometimes a burial would be followed by burning the residence of the dead.
 In the event of an unnatural death, there would be a speech raging against the gods.
 The graves were often isolated and were marked by carved poles called "kuwa."